Preset · 10 MB target

 Does sound count against the 10 MB?

 Yes — audio is part of the file.
-The tool reserves a sensible audio bitrate first and gives everything else to the picture.
+The tool sets aside a sensible amount for sound first and gives everything else to the picture.
 Muted videos squeeze noticeably more visual quality into the same 10 MB.

 What about Nitro's higher limits?